-The whole XML-RPC server for Textpattern is almost ready – including complete implementations of Blogger/MetaWeblog/MovableType APIs, with the notable lack of support for metaWeblog.newMediaObject (at least for now).
+The whole XML-RPC server for Textpattern CMS is almost ready – including complete implementations of Blogger/MetaWeblog/MovableType APIs, with the notable lack of support for metaWeblog.newMediaObject (at least for now).
 It will eventually be released to the public.

 Of course, it will be included by default with crockery, like many other new goodies we’re going to talk about here really soon.